 - Undergraduate High-demand Science Student Characteristics (Fall 2011) (PDF)

 Outcomes for NSF Science Scholarship Students

 Check here periodically for outcomes of students in the different STEM fields.

 The following is a summary of outcomes for students supported by the National Science Foundation's Biochemistry scholarship programs at Evergreen.

-- First Year Analysis of NSF Biochemistry Scholarship Students (Grant 2: 2011-present) (PDF)
+- Year Three Analysis of NSF Biochemistry Scholarship Students (Grant 2: 2011-present) (PDF)

 - Final Outcomes for NSF Biochemistry Scholarship Students (Grant 1: 2007-2011) (PDF)

 GNU-E-Duck Computer Science Club has strong first showing at Cyber Security Awareness Week (CSAW) national competition

 This recently-formed academic club is focused on computer security and computer security education.
 They have already competed in programming and security competitions, including NYU Polytechnic University's CSAW "Capture the Flag" competition in September 2013.
 Evergreen placed 33rd out of 300 competing undergraduate teams -- ahead of UC Berkeley and two places behind MIT.
 This was their first time competing in this exercise.